 The Chinese housing market has continued a slowdown that it started by the middle of 2019 during the coronavirus crisis.
-In April, the year-over-year increase in the country’s 70 major housing markets was only 5.1 percent for new houses, down from double digits from November 2018 to July 2019.
+In July 2021, the year-over-year increase in the country’s 70 major housing markets was only 4.6 percent for new residential buildings, down from double digits from January to June 2019.

-The Chinese state was in fact trying to limit fast growth in the country’s housing market and avoid the formation of a housing bubble.
-Yet, they might not have anticipated the effects of the coronavirus that hurt sales starting in January.
-While year-over-year price growth kept decreasing, month-on-month sales showed some signs of relief in April, rising by 0.42 percent compared to just 0.13 percent between March and February.
+The Chinese government was in fact trying to limit fast growth in the country’s housing market and avoid the formation of a housing bubble.
+Yet, they might not have anticipated the effects of the coronavirus and the general economic slowdown that let sale prices tumble quicker than expected.

 Price growth reached a low of just 3.8 percent in December 2020 and has since recovered slightly, without returning anywhere near former heights.